-The priority deadline for fall housing is on June 1.
+The priority deadline for fall housing is on May 1.
 We still accept applications on a rolling basis after that.

 While every effort is made to accommodate all students who apply for housing, new undergraduate students receive housing priority.
 Limited space is available for returning and graduate students.
 Graduate students who apply for housing will be notified in early July if we can accommodate them.

-*These prices include the $600 meal plan.
+*These prices include the $650 meal plan and are per semester.

-The Department of Housing and Residential Life pays very close attention to the Roommate Match survey in the housing application when matching roommates.
+The Housing and Residential Life staff pays very close attention to the Roommate Match survey in the housing application when matching roommates.
 Be honest, be yourself and let us see some of your personality shine!
 It’ll be much easier to find someone complimentary that way!
 If you have someone in mind that you’re interested in living with- maybe a friend that you’ve known forever or a new connection from an SFAI event, feel free to list them on your housing application.
-If you both list each other, we will do our very best to ensure that your matched.
+If you both list each other, we will do our very best to ensure that you're matched.

 Parking is very tight around the residence halls and we assign times to help mitigate crowds and alleviate stress for incoming students, families and friends.
-While we highly encourage folks to make it to their assigned time, we understand that other factors may be in play.
+While we highly encourage folx to make it to their assigned time, we understand that other factors may be in play.
 If you can’t make your assigned time, please alert email@example.com as soon as you become aware so that we can plan accordingly.

 Yes.
 Residents will be held accountable for the conduct of their guests and must accompany guests at all times in the Residence Hall.
 Guests are not permitted in common areas or individual rooms unless the Resident is present.
 Residents must sign-in their guests at the Front Desk before allowing the guest to enter the Hall and sign them out with the Front Desk.
 All guests must leave photo identification at the Front Desk.
 Overnight guests must be approved by all roommates, and are permitted to stay no more than three nights per month.
-The Resident Director and/or the Student Affairs Office reserves the right to alter or revoke this guest policy at any times.
+The Housing and Residential Life Office reserves the right to alter or revoke this guest policy at any time.

-The residence halls are about a mile from the Chestnut Street campus.
+The residence halls are about a mile from the Chestnut Street Campus.
 Many students take public transportation, walk, bicycle or utilize a rideshare service.

 There are shared kitchens in the common spaces of each hall.

-RAs for the upcoming year are hired in the spring semester.
+PCRCs for the upcoming year are hired in the spring semester.
 Keep an eye out for postings!

-Front Desk Assistants work shifts to help answer questions, enter maintenance reports, help students when they are locked out and support residents from an administrative lens.
-Front desk positions are advertised on campus and on SFAI’s job board.
+Front Desk Assistants work shifts to help answer questions, enter maintenance reports, help students when they are locked out and support residents in a variety of other ways Front desk positions are advertised on campus and on SFAI’s job board.
 Several openings are held for incoming students to be able to apply to and serve as part of the Housing and Residential Life team.

 No, we don’t have storage available for students during the summer months.
 We encourage folx to find local alternatives early to ensure availability.